junxit/us-congress-bills-116/metadata.md

 - 2019-01-10 — Mr. Engel moved to suspend the rules and pass the bill.
 - 2019-01-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H429)
 - 2019-01-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H429)
+- 2019-01-11 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.